 This is typically how the day starts for a scrum team member.
 A brief meeting is convened on a daily basis where all members give an update on the tasks completed in the previous day, their plans for that day, and the difficulties they are facing.

-These meetings are a great way to keep the whole team informed about the progress of the project and in identifying any potential problems before they can affect the project.
+These meetings are a great way to keep the whole team informed about the project progress and in identifying any potential problems before they can affect the project.

 The work completed during the sprint is always reviewed right after its completion.
 All stakeholders of the project are a part of this and their feedback is taken into consideration.